 - Chapter leadership takes a lot of commitment and time.

 - Scope the chapter only to what the can be realistically supported by the leadership team.

 Use a clear name that is easy to understand and find.

-Cloud Security Alliance Atlanta Chapter is an example.
+Cloud Security Alliance Atlanta Chapter

 Or Cloud Security Alliance Georgia Chapter if the scope is all of Georgia and your chapter will cover that.

 2.1 Begin with a minimum 5 volunteers who want to serve: